 The GEBCO Grid should NOT be used for navigation or for any other purpose involving safety at sea.
 GEBCO's global elevation models are generated by the assimilation of heterogeneous data types, assuming all of them to be referred to Mean Sea Level.

-Note: All maps are O Natural England, 2021.
-Data sources and attributions for each map are listed on page 33.
+All maps are © Natural England, 2021.
+Data sources and attributions for each map are listed in section Dataset sources.

-Seagrass Quality: What are the Quality Indicators?
+Seagrass quality: what are the quality indicators?